GeospatialPython/pyshp/README.md

 	5

 Shape types are represented by numbers between 0 and 31 as defined by the shapefile specification and listed below.
-It is important to note that numbering system has several reserved numbers which have not been used yet therefore the numbers of the existing shape types are not sequential:
+It is important to note that the numbering system has several reserved numbers that have not been used yet, therefore the numbers of the existing shape types are not sequential:

 - NULL = 0